PART 46: OUT OF TIME

 About two paces from the door to Carrie’s room, Lee stopped.
 He turned, a puzzled expression on his face.
 Then he walked all the way back.
 “Hey, why was I going to that room again?” he inquired.

 The others exchanged a glance.
-“You were, you know, going to ask Carrie if she knew more about the fanatic from the future who’s out to kill her,” Chartreuse reminded him.
+“You were, you know, going to ask Carrie if she knew more about the crazy guy from the future who’s out to kill her,” Chartreuse reminded him.

 “Never mind,” Corry said, waving his hand dismissively.